 This report has been prepared in accordance with the requirements of the Companies Act 2006.
 An Ordinary resolution for the approval of this report will be put to shareholders at the forthcoming Annual General Meeting.
-The remuneration policy, which was approved by shareholders at the Company's AGM in July 2014, will again be put to shareholders at the AGM in 2017.
+The remuneration policy, which was approved by shareholders at the Company's AGM in July 2014 (resolution received 97.8 per cent. of votes for, 1.3 per cent. against, and 0.9 per cent. of votes cast were withheld), will again be put to shareholders at the AGM in 2017.